 During the day I re-discovered, or maybe even discovered for the first time, just how amazing it is to be out in the open with nature, and only nature.
 Completely and utterly uninterrupted.
 No other people, no cars, no phones, no internet.
 All I could see was sand for miles, and a distant horizon line at sea.
 The only sound entering my ears being the waves crashing gently around my ankles.
 This all sounds so corny, but it was so refreshing.
 It really helps put your little world into perspective against the actual entire world, and how huge and powerful nature is, and just how helpless we all are to that.
 Even Luke, who is the least corny and spiritual person, turned to me and said he’d found his ‘happy place’.

 Day to day life nowadays is so hectic, so busy, and so noisy, that it’s so easy to forget how peaceful being out in the open with no agenda, and no interruptions, is.
 Honestly, bar taking pictures, we had our cameras and phones away in our bags, and just embraced the elements.
 The sun, the wind, the fresh sea air.
 At risk of sounding a tad dramatic, it was enlightening.
 I think everyone needs to find their own happy place, and I think it’s human nature to find that in nature.
 You don’t need to go to the beach, it might be a quiet day at your local park, or a walk down the river, but whatever it is, its so valuable, and we need to be making more time in our lives to go there.

-Please do let me know if you have any other recommendations of great places, not just beaches, to visit in the UK.
+Please do let me know if you have any other recommendations of great places, not just beaches, to visit in the UK, who knows it could become my next happy place.
 I’m quite guilty of neglecting my own country, as there’s so many beautiful places to spend time in, and I’ve not visited anywhere near enough of them, so it’s time to start!

 This post is kindly sponsored by NICCE.